adam96smith/heterogeneous-cells-by-sampling/README.md

 This repository provides a resources to generate synthetic cell images by sampling.
 The goal is to leverage synthetic data to improve segmentation performance on real-world images.

-The pipeline is organized into **four main execution stages**, each controlled by a Bash script and parameterized via configuration files.

 ![Example of synthetic cells with heterogeneous patterns.](main/figs/example.png)
 ---